whanyu1212/algo-trading-notes/README.md

 # algo-trading-notes
-Keep notes for algo trading related content
+This is a repository where I keep algo trading related implementation done in either Python or Julia